jasonkuhrt-archive/gql-examples/prisma-stitch/README.md

 # prisma-stitch

+TODO:

+- [ ] Augment user with phone number field to better show how reactivating preserves data
+- [ ] Investigate a better way to type args
+- [ ] See if we can make the playground read from query Journey on boot?

 ### About

 This shows how a gateway can work with the schema of an underlying GQL service, such as Prisma (this case).
 Unlike a simple passthrough we merge schema features of the local and remote server.